pip-services/pip-services-docs/content/en/dart/components/lock/memory_lock.md

 ### Instance methods

 #### releaseLock
-Releases prevously acquired lock by its key.
+Releases a prevously acquired lock by its key.

 `@override`
 > Future releaseLock(String correlationId, String key)

-- **correlationId**: String - (optional) transaction id to trace execution through call chain.
+- **correlationId**: String - (optional) transaction id used to trace execution through a call chain.
-- **key**: String - a unique lock key to release.
+- **key**: String - unique lock key to release.

 #### tryAcquireLock
 Makes a single attempt to acquire a lock by its key.
-It returns immediately a positive or negative result.
+It returns a positive or negative result immediately.

 `@override`
 > Future\<bool\> tryAcquireLock(String correlationId, String key, int ttl)

-- **correlationId**: String - (optional) transaction id to trace execution through call chain.
+- **correlationId**: String - (optional) transaction id used to trace execution through a call chain.
-- **key**: String - a unique lock key to acquire.
+- **key**: String - unique lock key to acquire.
-- **ttl**: int - a lock timeout (time to live) in milliseconds.
+- **ttl**: int - lock timeout (time to live) in milliseconds.
 - **returns**: Future\<bool\> - lock result

 ### Examples